 Many of us rely on a job for our income.
-If that includes you and you find yourself unable to continue performing your job duties because of a physical ailment, disability insurance can be a godsend.
+If that includes you, and if you find yourself unable to continue performing your job duties because of a physical ailment, disability insurance can be a godsend.
 It replaces a portion of the income you lose when you can’t work.

-However, disability insurance comes in two distinct flavors: own-occupation (also called own-occ) and any-occupation (or any-occ) disability insurance policies.
-And although they may sound similar, there are some key differences in how much coverage these options offer.
+Disability insurance comes in two distinct flavors: own-occupation (also called own-occ) and any-occupation (or any-occ) disability insurance policies.
+Although they may sound similar, there are some key differences in how much coverage each type of policy offers.

-Let’s start with a review of what exactly disability insurance is and how it works.
+Let’s start with a review of what disability insurance is and how it works.

 Disability insurance is an insurance product that protects workers against income loss due to a disability.
 In other words, if a disability or illness keeps you from being able to do your job, disability insurance can provide you with a source of income.
-Typically, though, the payments don’t replace the full amount of your lost wages.
+But typically, the payments don’t replace the full amount of your lost wages.

-Furthermore, disability insurance usually has an expiration date.
-Short-term disability insurance may generally pay between 40% and 0% of your lost wages for three to six months, while long-term disability insurance may pay 60% of your lost wages for two years or until your retirement, based on your specific policy.
-(Typically, the duration may be reflected in the premium amount.)
+Disability insurance usually has an expiration date.
+Short-term disability insurance pays a portion of your lost wages — typically between 50% to 70% — for three to six months.
+Long-term disability insurance can pay around 60% to 80% of your lost wages for two years or until your retirement, based on your specific policy.
+(The duration may be reflected in the premium amount.)

 There’s also public disability insurance through the Social Security program: Social Security Disability Insurance (SSDI), which is free and can pay for as long as you are disabled or until you reach retirement age.
 Those payments are calculated based on your average indexed monthly earnings, which means they might be higher than the 60% to 80% range offered by private insurers.
 However, SSDI can be difficult to qualify for and the process can be lengthy.
 Even if you are approved, you must wait five months after approval to receive your first payment.